org-alterhen/alterhen-gatsby/src/pages/shop/index.md

 templateKey: shop-page
 title: Shop
 description: >-
   Welcome to the shop of a\terHEN.
 Like a postcard from a museum shop, we now are offering affordable NFTs you can collect to remember your visit on a\terHEN.

   a\terHEN introduces a new cultural practice in the art world.

   Evolving on eco-friendly platforms, this NFT art market offers new models for the cultural economy, being accessible to all and providing high-quality, affordable artworks.
 With digital limited editions, artists, cultural actors and institutions can find new revenue streams and space for community engagement.

   a\terHEN is supported by Immaterial Future Association
 objkts:
   - objkt: 615601
     image: https://ucarecdn.com/3847f77b-309f-48c8-93d8-5f55afd7f1ab/
-    video: ''
     title: Stielauge
     desc: |-
       Anna Malina Zemlianski